speciial/sssf-project/README.md

   }
 }
 ```
+5. The documentation of every query and mutation can be found at http://localhost:3000/graphql

 ### Client
 1. In a terminal / cmd navigate to the client folder inside the repository and install all dependencies like this: